5 Best Electric Mouse Traps in 2026

 Are electric mouse traps safe around pets and children?

-Most electric traps include safety switches that deactivate the trap when the lid is opened.
-The sealed chamber design also prevents pets and children from accessing the kill plates.
+Most electric traps include safety switches that deactivate the trap when the lid is opened, and enclosed chambers help keep the kill plates harder to reach.
 However, no electric trap is “child-safe” or “pet-safe” without proper placement — keep traps in areas pets and children cannot reach (behind appliances, in closed pantries, in basements).
-Some modern traps (like the Pet Safe Trigger models) use smart sensors that confirm the target is a mouse before activating.
+Some modern traps use sensors that are intended to confirm the target before activating, but careful placement still matters.

 Can I use electric mouse traps outdoors?

-Standard electric traps are not weatherproof and will fail outdoors.
-The OWLTRA OW-7 in this guide is the only IPX4-rated waterproof electric trap — it handles rain, snow, and humid conditions in garages, sheds, and covered outdoor spaces.
-For most other outdoor mouse problems, consider snap traps or bait stations designed specifically for outdoor use.
+Standard electric traps are not weatherproof and can fail outdoors.
+The OWLTRA OW-7 in this guide is the IPX4-rated option for covered outdoor and damp semi-outdoor spaces.
+IPX4 means splash resistance, not submersion or standing-water use.
+For most exposed outdoor mouse problems, consider snap traps or bait stations designed specifically for outdoor use.

 Do electric mouse traps work on rats?